liitlelenim/my-thought-web-app/readme.md

 ## Running project on your machine

-* First you should open a terminal window inside the project root folder and then run the following command
+* First you should find "application.properties" file and set up your own secret value, after that you have to open a terminal window inside the project root folder and then run the following command
   ```console
   mvn spring-boot:run
 * Next you have to locate the .env.sample file in frontend directory.
 Now you should change its name to ".env" and set